HandsomeWuuu/MedLDR/README.md

 > *Overview of model evaluation framework and LDR-MIMIC dataset construction pipeline*

-## Data:

-For buliding LDR-MIMIC dataset, you need to download [the MIMIC-IV dataset ](https://physionet.org/content/mimiciv/2.2/) (requires passing a qualification exam).
-Then use our code in the `data/` directory to process and generate the LDR training and evaluation datasets.

-Similarly, to bulid the LDR-eICU dataset, you need to download [the eICU dataset](https://eicu-crd.mit.edu/).

 ## File Structure
 Our code structure consists of three main parts:
 - Data processing: scripts for preparing and processing the MIMIC-IV dataset into the LDR benchmark.